A Corner of the Universe: Plot

+As various other events mark Hattie's "uneventful" summer, she comes to better understand Adam.
+However, when Adam unintentionally walks in on Angel with her boyfriend Henry, he is upset and runs off.
+His body is later found, revealing he had died by suicide.
+Hattie is devastated.
+Before Adam's funeral, Hattie asks her mother if she loved her brother.
+She snapped at Hattie, and said it was hard to love him.
+Hattie speaks at the funeral about Adam, and afterward, she discovers his treasure box, where he kept all the letters and objects Hattie's mom sent him.
+She realized her mother did actually love Adam.

+Two months later, Angel moves out with Henry.
+Hattie's family cleans out Adam's room.
+Mrs. Strowsky found a job, and they move out.
+The book ends with Hattie turning off a film of Adam, and she realizes he revealed a corner of her Universe.

 Characters

 Hattie Owen: An 11-almost-12-year-old girl; protagonist who lives in and runs a boarding house.

 Adam Mercer: Hattie's mentally ill uncle who turns Hattie's life around, 21 years old.
 He is a huge fan of I Love Lucy.

 Jonathan Owen: Hattie's father and an artist who helps run the family boarding house.

 Dorothy Owen: Hattie's mother and Adam's older sister.

 Harriet "Nana" Mercer: Hattie's strict and wealthy grandmother.

 Hayden "Papa" Mercer: Hattie's grandfather and a Millerton lawyer.

 Miss Hagerty: A boarder living in the Owen boardinghouse.
 She serves as a grandmother-figure to Hattie.

 Angel Valentine: The beautiful new boarder living in the Owen boarding house.
 Adam develops feelings for her but dies by suicide after seeing her with her new boyfriend.

 Leila: The daughter of Fred Carmel of Fred Carmel's Funtime Carnival, becomes a close friend of Hattie.

 Mr. Penny: A clockmaker and boarder of the Owen's boardinghouse.